Christmas is a time for friends to practice simplicity.

 We read The Gift of the Magi every Christmas dinner, and last year the oldest child took to telling his own version, which had us all in stitches.

-For gifts to neighbors, I get coffee cups from thrift stores and fill them full of teas or a small candle, and wrapping paper is usually newsprint or recycled gift bags.
+I get coffee cups from thrift stores, fill them full of teas or a small candle for gifts to neighbors, and wrapping paper is usually newsprint or recycled gift bags.

 So there you have it.
 Before you give, GET information from those your love on what is truly meaningful FOR THEM.
-And don’t forget your to get going on St. Cecilia’s Christmas activities such as The Giving Tree, the annual Matt Talbot Christmas Dinner, or the Super Supper on the last Wednesday of the month in Conger Hall for the needy on Bainbridge.
+And don’t forget to get going on St. Cecilia’s Christmas activities such as The Giving Tree, the annual Matt Talbot Christmas Dinner, or the Super Supper on the last Wednesday of the month in Conger Hall for the needy on Bainbridge.